hushidong/biblatex-gb7714-2015/README.md

 ### date of change: 2017-11-21 to version v1.0i
 * Changes to pkg code:
+	- "*.bbx": correct a bug of entry's title with \LaTeX{} macro reported by liubenyuan. this bug is raised in CJK char check function when StrChar from xtring pkg to extract chars.
     - "*.bbx": deal compatibility problem of author-year style for biblatex v3.8a, include labeldate->labeldateparts and DeclareSortingScheme -> DeclareSortingTemplate.
-    - "*.bbx": change the version judgement macro,using macro form pkg xstring. change version switch method, define version's code first then switch depend on the biblatex version.
+    - "*.bbx": change the version check macro,using macro form pkg xstring. change version switch method, define version's code first then switch depend on the biblatex version.
 	- "*.bbx": replace the \iffieldundef{year} by \iffieldequalstr{year}{} in \newbibmacro*{modifydate}, for the year field is defined with empty string for biblatex version >3.7 after biber dealing with none date info.
 	- "*.bbx": change the date format control mechanism for biblatex version >3.7, lower versions keep the old fansion.
 	- "*.bbx": rewrite the volume and number parsing macro using xstring pkg.